Citizens’ Voice Project (CVP)

 July 1, 2016 – March 31, 2017

-TDEA-FAFEN is implementing a 9-month project titled Deepening Democracy and Election Support in Pakistan (DESP) through its 32 member organizations from July 2016 to March 2017 to continue supporting time-sensitive actions to contribute to strengthening of electoral and parliamentary processes ahead of General Election (GE) 2018.
+TDEA-FAFEN implemented a 9-month project titled Deepening Democracy and Election Support in Pakistan (DESP) through 32 member organizations from July 2016 to March 2017 to support time-sensitive actions to contribute to strengthening of electoral and parliamentary processes ahead of General Election (GE) 2018.

 ILM Possible – Take a Child to School

 TDEA-FAFEN, Children’s Global Network (CGN) and School of Leadership Foundation (SOLF) collectively implemented the project — ILM POSSIBLE: Take a Child to School – in four provinces of Pakistan, Punjab (25 districts), Sindh (18 districts), Khyber Pakhtunkhwa (12 districts) and Balochistan (5 districts).

 The aim of the project was to enroll 135,000 out-of-school children (between the ages of 5 and 11) primarily in Government Primary Schools, but also in private institutions if there were no state schools in the area, or if the government schools could not accept more students due to capacity problems.

 The project was successful in increasing child enrollment, increasing the level of awareness to the right of education among the community, and in improving service delivery of education.

 Under the project, TDEA-FAFEN monitored 6,000 schools, in which 51 civil society organizations participated and 60 individuals were trained.
 The number of students enrollment monitored was 84,187.

 Citizens Action for Democratic Governance in Pakistan (CADGP)

 May 01, 2015 – March 31, 2016